There is no better way to extend your cruise vacation than by adding a pre-cruise or post cruise stay at the departure port.

 Shower at Liberty Hotel Boston

 Unlike many hotel rooms, the Deluxe King room at the Liberty Hotel Boston was an inviting retreat for weary city travelers and others looking for an urban escape.
-Definitely worth the price tag, which starts at around $525 a night.
+Definitely worth the price tag.

 Final Impressions: Liberty Hotel Boston Review